New Entrant Teachers

 - Family will receive a welcome-to-school pack on their first visit

-The day of the week Little Piris is held will fluctuate between terms as we have to take into account holidays and other school activities, although we are trying to keep the days to either a Monday or Thursday.
-We alternate times so students can experience different parts of the day at school.
+The day of the week Little Piri Visits are held will fluctuate between terms as we have to take into account holidays and other school activities.
+We try to keep the days to either a Wednesday or Thursday.
+We vary times so students can experience different parts of the day at school.

 This session is for all parents to sit with the teacher to discuss any queries they may have about starting school, or the classroom.